Become a Registered

 Questions

-T. 1 (306) 955-7860 F. 1 (306) 975-0623 E. lserhienko@svma.sk.ca
+T. 1 (306) 955-7860 E. lserhienko@svma.sk.ca

 Licensing Course and Animal Welfare Course

-The Animal Welfare: What Every Veterinary Professional Should Know is a required course designed to ensure all SVMA members are familiar with the most recent legislation pertaining to animal welfare in Saskatchewan and has been identified as a required component of membership as per the SVMA Continuing Education Standards and Educational Policies.
+The Animal Welfare: What Every Veterinary Professional Should Know is a required course designed to ensure all SVMA members and registrants are familiar with the most recent legislation pertaining to animal welfare in Saskatchewan and has been identified as a required component of registration as per the SVMA Continuing Education Standards and Educational Policies.
 The course includes two short videos both of which are followed by a brief multiple-choice questionnaire.

-Before approval of SVMA membership, you will be required to successfully complete the licensing and animal welfare courses.
+Before approval of SVMA registration, you will be required to successfully complete the licensing and animal welfare courses.
 Upon application submission, you will be emailed information on how to log in to the Online Classroom, to access the courses.

 Scroll to Top